DOMjudge/domjudge/doc/manual/develop.rst

 Note that you don't have to drop and recreate the database everytime you run the tests; the tests are written in such a way that they keep working, even if you run them multple times.

+The file ``webapp/.env.test`` (and ``webapp/.env.test.local`` if it exists) are loaded when you run the unit tests.
+You can thus place any test-specific settings in there.

 Now to run the tests, execute the command::